-1. Institutional Background of Decentralized Privatization in China
+I. Institutional Background of China's Privatization

-In this section, we first discuss how China's decentralized privatization evolves against the country's political and economic background in the 1990s.
+In this section we first discuss how China's decentralized privatization evolves against the country's political and economic background in the 1990s.
 Then we introduce the different privatization methods adopted by the local governments.
-Finally, we discuss government considerations about MBOs, the most effective privatization method.
+Finally, given that we later find that MBOs have distinctive features in government control and restructuring, we further discuss government considerations about MBOs, based on a careful reading of city government guidelines and documents.